zesty-io/template-professional-services/README.md

-# Acme Services Template
+# Professional Services Template
 Preview: https://acmeservices.zesty.dev/

 A professional template with a blog feature that includes category tags and authors.
+Created by the Zesty.io team.

 ## Custom brand colors